VDOT road projects affecting Bedford and Franklin Counties

 - Facebook: Join the Facebook community group page at facebook.com/groups/VDOTSalem for traffic and general information on projects.

-VDOT performs routine maintenance on roadways throughout the district.
+VDOT performs the following activities as part of routine maintenance on roadways throughout the district.
 To submit a work order request for road repairs or assistance, contact VDOT at 800.FOR.ROAD (800.367.7623), or submit online at virginiadot.org.

+- Paving Operations: Weather permitting, crews will pave, patch and repair pavement on various routes.
+Lane closures may be in place and flaggers may control traffic at times during daylight hours, 7 a.m. to 7 p.m.
+Drivers should watch for signs and expect possible delays.

+- Surface Treatment Operations: Weather permitting, crews will begin surface treatment operations on various routes.
+Lane closures may be in place and flaggers may control traffic at times during daylight hours.
+Drivers should watch for signs and expect possible delays.
+The road surface may be rough for a several weeks after surface treatment is applied.
+Once it packs down, the road surface will be brushed and return to a smoother surface.

 (0) comments